Gabbon3/passkey-based-webapp-template/CKE.md

 - 🕵️‍♂️ Cookie theft-resistant: cookies alone reveal nothing without client-side localMaterial.
 - 🔐 No cleartext key anywhere.
 The derived key exists only in memory.

-## 🧩 Integration with PULSE
+## 🧩 Integration with SHIV

-When combined with PULSE:
+When combined with SHIV:
 - CKE can be used to encrypt the shared_key locally, ensuring it is only decryptable when both cookie and local material are present.
-- Adds a local security layer without modifying the core PULSE protocol.
+- Adds a local security layer without modifying the core SHIV protocol.
 - CKE remains optional and modular.

 ## ⚙️ Server Requirements